why Range Resources Corporation [RRC] is a Good Choice for Investors After New Price Target of $17.46

+Range Chairman, Greg Maxwell stated, “We are very pleased to announce the addition of Reg Spiller to the Range board.
+Mr. Spiller has extensive experience in the oil and gas industry and has served our country at a high level in the U.S. Department of Energy.
+He is active with the National Energy Technology Laboratory (NETL) programs in southwestern Pennsylvania and West Virginia, as well as other national labs.
+He has over 40 years of international and domestic oil and gas and energy capital market experience.
+His expertise and leadership in the energy industry, combined with his public service experience advancing energy technologies, make him a strong addition to Range’s board.”.

+It opened the trading session at $22.41, the shares rose to $22.56 and dropped to $21.51, the range by which the price of stock traded the whole day.
+The daily chart for RRC points out that the company has recorded 109.02% gains over the past six months.
+However, it is still -263.41% lower than its most recent low trading price.

-Compared to the average trading volume of 4.78M shares, RRC reached a trading volume of 4165333 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.75M shares, RRC reached to a volume of 7744354 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RRC shares is $17.46 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RRC stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.